BurakAydmrr/netcore-course-app/README.md

-# dotnet core kurs kayıt sistemi
+# dotnet core course registration system

-Bu proje, dotnet core ile yazılmış bir kurs kayıt sistemi uygulamasıdır.
+This project is a course registration system application written in dotnet core.

-- database olarak sqlite kullanılmıştır.
+- SQLite was used as database.
-- .net core kullanımı öğrenmek için yapılmıştır.
+- Made to learn how to use .net core.
-- MVC Yapısı kullanıldı
+- MVC Structure was used